course-dprep/Airbnb-curfew-impact/README.md

 install.packages("foreign")
 install.packages("tidyverse")
 ```
-- The data will be downloaded from Google Drive by running the 'data_download.R' script.
+- The data for this research will be downloaded from Google Drive.
 To access these data files, you are only required to have a Google Drive account.

-- Run the make file first, it will generate the output of this research.
+- Run the 'makefile' first, this will generate the output of this research.
-- Afterwards, run the Markdown in the docs folder to generate the figures and table in a nice html document.
+- Afterwards, run 'Markdown.Rmd' in the 'docs' folder to generate an html document which contains figures and a table derived from the data.

 ## Resources
 If one is looking for more information regarding other variables that might influence Airbnb pricing, it is recommended to see the following article: